jmrphy/media_civil_war/media_civil_war.md

 person) is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.

-Although Warren shows that many statistical tests are consistent with this general pacification theory, it is both empirically and logically puzzling.
+The general pacification is both empirically and logically puzzling.
 First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be followed by a corresponding decrease in the global prevalence of civil war.
 It is therefore puzzling that in the postwar period, the international system's most rapid and widespread proliferation of mass media density